jtreeves/standup-generator/README.md

 ### Long Approach

-If you don't want your config files edited and are fine with writing out long commands evertime, you can instead use the full commands.
+If you don't want your config files edited and are fine with writing out long commands everytime, you can instead use the full commands.

 Execute any of the methods from this package with a version of this command:

 ```
-perl -Ilib -e 'require "./lib/StandupGenerator.pm"; StandupGenerator::create_standup("/Users/johndoe/projects/super-important-project/standups")'
+perl -e 'use StandupGenerator; create_standup("/Users/johndoe/projects/super-important-project/standups")'
 ```

 Replace `create_standup` with whichever top-level method you want to use, and replace the inner string with the full file path to the directory in which you plan to store standups.
 Make sure you include all necessary parameters for the method you wish to use.